X

 4. Ad Personalization and Optimization:

 While these four steps sound simple, you need access to a robust method of gathering data and an effective way of implementing the above process for it to succeed.
-Many behavioral advertisers use a customer data management platform (DMP), leveraging their state-of-the-art data collection and analytics capabilities
+Many behavioral advertisers use data solutions like a data collaboration platform (DCP) to leverage advanced data collection and analytics capabilities

 A target behavior is any action that could give you more information about how to communicate effectively with your audience.
 Some examples of target behaviors include the following: